izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 As before, each of these corresponds to a vertex of the LF polytope in [](#LF-graph-figure).

+As noted in @Bong2018, the maximal quantum violation of the LF inequality (denoted in [](#LF-graph-figure) by a hollow pink point) is given by the following point:

 ```{figure} their_point.JPG
 :name: their_point-figure
 :width: 275px
 :align: center
 ```

+The point we identified as potentially of interest (denoted in [](#LF-graph-figure) by a filled pink point) is given by

 ```{figure} our_point.JPG
 :name: our_point-figure